This is the fourth of five pages on Intro to Geocaching.

 Whatever you buy, get a protective case and a Zagg screen protector.

 Also be aware that if you start buying GPS devices, you’ll be buying new ones sooner or later.
-I’m on my fourth generation in eight years.
+I’m on my fourth generation.
 I buy my toys at The GPS Store.
 They’ve got the best prices and excellent customer service, including “no questions asked” returns within 30 days.

 So what are these geocaches?
 What are we downloading and how do we do it?